What is an OLED TV?

 OLED TVs on the market - what can you buy today?

-As of 2022, the leading company that produces OLED TV panels is LG Display - making panels ranging from 42-inch to 97-inch.
+The leading OLED TV panel producer is LG Display - making panels ranging from 42-inch to 97-inch.
 These OLEDs offer the best image quality of all TVs on the market today.
 LGD is offering its OLED panels to many companies, including LG Electronics, Sony, Vizio and Panasonic.

 In 2022 Samsung joined LGD and started to produce its own OLED TV variant, called QD-OLED (which is based on blue OLED emitters and quantum dots color conversion technology).
-Samsung is producing 55-inch and 65-inch QD-OLED TV panels.
+QD-OLED panels offers a superb image quality, but Samsung's production capacity is smaller than LG's.

 Reviews of OLED TVs are terrific, and most experts and consumers agree that these OLED TVs are the best TVs ever produced - with virtually perfect image quality and beautiful form factors.